 Guest Post By: Anna Darrah / Co-Instructor of NEW!
-How to Sell Your Film: The ULTIMATE Guide to Documentary Distribution
+Documentary Distribution 101: How To Sell Your Film

 In my second year as director of acquisitions for Spiritual Cinema Circle I discovered the difference between buyers and distributors at a film festival in Canada.

 I was on a large panel that was set up as a Q&A where filmmakers could ask buyers and distributors all of their questions directly.

 The organizer put me in the buyer’s section.